-13 The consciousness of the impulse to be like God is not true religion.
+The consciousness of the impulse to be like God is not true religion.
 The feelings of the emotion to worship God are not true religion.
 The knowledge of the conviction to forsake self and serve God is not true religion.
 The wisdom of the reasoning that this religion is the best of all is not religion as a personal and spiritual experience.
-True religion has reference to destiny and reality of attainment as well as to the reality and idealism of that which is wholeheartedly faith-accepted.
-And all of this must be made personal to us by the revelation of the Spirit of Truth.
+True religion has reference to destiny and reality of attainment as well as to the reality and idealism of that which be made personal to us by the revelation of the Spirit of come a believer in the gospel of Jesus.